feimosi/frameworks-code-comparison/README.md

 ### AngularJS

-Generally you will use some preprocessor (e.g. [Sass](http://sass-lang.com/)) and assign appropriate classes to the elements.
+Generally you will use a preprocessor (e.g. [Sass](http://sass-lang.com/)) and assign appropriate classes to the elements.

 The [`ng-style`](https://docs.angularjs.org/api/ng/directive/ngStyle) directive allows you to set custom CSS styles dynamically.